How to Dissolve an LLC in Louisiana? (Step by Step Guide)

 The document will enable you to obtain the Certificate of Dissolution from the state.

-The attached affidavit must contain your business name, the formal date the dissolution process was authorized, and the signature of a company representative.
+In our case, the attached affidavit contained our business name, the formal date the dissolution process was authorized, and the signature of a company representative.

 According to Louisiana state law, the Certificate of Dissolution is your proof that the LLC has been dissolved.